-Cornell offers early decision but not early action.
-Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.
+Cornell University offers early decision but not early action.
+Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

 🗓️ Early Decision I applications are due by November 1 EDI applicants should receive a decision by December 15.

-The early decision acceptance rate at Cornell is 21%, compared to an overall acceptance rate of 9%.
-In 2022, Cornell admitted 1930 of the 9017 students who applied early decision.
+The early decision acceptance rate at Cornell University is 19%, compared to an overall acceptance rate of 7%.
+In 2022, Cornell University admitted 1831 of the 9555 students who applied early decision.

 Some students apply to college early to increase their chances of getting in.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase the chance of acceptance, since it shows your interest in a school.
+Applying early may increase the chance of being admitted, since it is a way to show your interest in a school.

-Cornell is an extremely difficult school to get into.
+It is extremely difficult to get into Cornell.
 Cornell evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are extremely difficult to get into, like Cornell, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.

 Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.
+Each college has a different way of determining which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you shine.